MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

 * **System Functionality**
    * Main
-      * 8 marks - Able to Load and Save a Player List, able to add a Player, able to record, shots, goals (with asssits) and power play goals (with assists), able to list player roster and player stats.
+      * 8 marks - Able to Load and Save a Player List, able to add a Player, able to record, shots, goals (with assists) and power play goals (with assists), able to list player roster and player stats.
 (Deductions possible for problems with functionality.)
       * 6 marks - Missing one / two functions from the above.
       * 4 marks - Has at least two functions of the above.
       * 2 marks - Has one function, but missing most.